 To report a Service Animal Policy violation, call 1-844-554-1297 or select 'Contact Support' at the bottom of this page.

-What about Shared Lyft?
-What if a rider in my Shared Lyft has an allergy or objection to the service animal?
+What about Lyft Shared rides?
+What if a rider in my Lyft Shared ride has an allergy or objection to the service animal?

-Passengers who request a Shared Lyft should be aware they are more than likely to be riding in a closed environment with another person.
+Passengers who request a Lyft Shared ride should be aware they are more than likely to be riding in a closed environment with another person.
 Sometimes that means encountering a service animal, just like you might in an elevator, an airplane, or small office.